-- 2.9 Comparison between the number of school places in primary and secondary schools versus pupil projections of the number of pupils who might need a school place in the future.
-School Capacity (SCAP) Pupil Projections Appendix 4 (primary) and Appendix 4a secondary). - 2.10 There is sufficiency of school places to meet demand at early years, primary and secondary education phases. - 2.11 Managing Surplus School Places The local authority is continuing to work in partnership with school leaders to manage the risk of falling school roll, especially in the primary educational phase.
-The main strategy used at this time is a reduction of the relevant school's Published Admission Number (PAN) and/or variation of their in-year admission number. - 2.12 Special Educational Needs and Disability (SEND) The demand for Special Education Needs and Disability (SEND) continues to increase.
-The data on prevalence and needs of our SEND community is reviewed monthly to inform resource and placement planning.
+- 2.7 Comparison between the available school places vs 2023 School Capacity (SCAP) Pupil Projections Appendix 4 (primary) and Appendix 4a secondary). - 2.8 There is sufficiency of school places to meet demand at early years, primary and secondary education phases. - 2.9 Managing Surplus School Places The local authority is continuing to work in partnership with school leaders to manage the risk of falling school roll, especially in the primary educational phase.
+The main strategy used at this time is a reduction of the relevant school's Published Admission Number (PAN) and/or variation of their in-year admission number. - 2.10 Early Years